Aarif123456/searchSpaces/Documentation/README.txt

 1. [Documentation] Document your work.
 Explain what parts you attempted, how your approach is supposed to work, which parts of the code you modified, removed or added.

 2. [Bug Fixing]
-    a)
-        When: switching paths
-        What: two issues
-            1. When you are following a path and select a new goal in the Goal Selector, the path is found from the current location but the Weeble continues traversing the current edge before switching.
-            Solution: You need to provide a way to gracefully switch (cancel traversal of the current edge).
-            2. If the path is being shown when you switch paths, the initial markers are not correctly cleaned up.
-This is related to the first part.

     b)
         When: travelling in path
         What: Path sometimes goes through a wall :(